ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop2.md

 ![](workshop2_files/figure-gfm/barplot_5-1.png)<!-- -->

+Similarly to our previous plot, we can see the popularity of chert as a material due to its availability, how easy it is to work with, its properties and the fact that it is quite durable, withstanding the test of time better than other materials.
+Volcanic objects are the second most popular, which could be due to their useful fracturing properties giving them very sharp edges that were commonly used.
+Quartz, quartzite and silcrete show a progressively lower count, which could be due to availability, manufacturing difficulties, or cultural preferences.

 ## Plot 5:

 Now lets say we want to make a plot of the distributions of length of